Henneberg-Systemdesign/devsync/README.md

 It will remain active when the backup process has been completed and waits for a press on 'q' or 'Q' to terminate.

+Once the backup process is complete you can navigate through the runtime log with the up/down and page-up/page-down keys.

 ## Details
 Read the manpage for more information or look at the output of -h.